 Here's how to measure a TV before you put it in your home

-Some people assume that you can look at the advertised screen size of a new TV to figure out if it will fit a room.
-That’s not the craziest line of thinking, but in practice, what’s advertised isn’t enough information to go on.
+Some people may assume that you can look at the advertised screen size of a TV to figure out if it will fit somewhere.
+That’s not the craziest line of thinking, but in practice, what’s advertised is too little information to go on.
 In this guide, we’ll show you how to measure a TV to get a more accurate reading and place it in your room with confidence.

 Read more: The best cheap 4K TVs you can buy

 TV screen sizes

 The most important part of measuring a TV is figuring out its actual screen size.
-TV manufacturers typically measure screens diagonally, from the top corner of the display on one side to the bottom corner on the opposite side.
+Manufacturers typically measure screens diagonally, from the top corner on one side to the bottom corner on the opposite.

 Most new TVs include actual display sizes in their official specs.
-If you find a TV you like on a website like Amazon, we’d recommend trying to locate specs on a manufacturer’s site.
-If you’re visiting a physical store like Best Buy, Walmart, or Target and find something you like, bring a tape measure or use an augmented reality phone app to get the most accurate data.
+If you find a TV you like on a website like Amazon, we’d recommend searching for specs direct from the manufacturer.
+If you’re visiting a physical store like Best Buy or Target, and discover something you really like, bring a tape measure or use an augmented reality phone app to get the most accurate data.

 You can also use a tape measure to gauge a screen’s height and width, which are always smaller than the diagonal.
-Nearly all smart TVs have a 16:9 aspect ratio, mainly because most movies and TV shows have settled on that format.
+Nearly all smart TVs use a 16:9 aspect ratio, mainly because most movies and TV shows have settled on that format.
 There have been a few attempts to sell TVs with a 21:9 ratio, but they’ve been discontinued due to low sales.
-Some large PC monitors support 21:9, primarily for gaming and productivity.
+Some large PC monitors support 21:9, primarily for immersive gaming and improved productivity.

 TV frame sizes